Marva Collins biography

 But Collins' father Alex Nettles, a successful businessman, had high standards for Marva and her younger sister—and even higher expectations of them in the classroom.
 "We were expected to be excellent," Collins once recalled.
 "We didn't have a choice."

 In Chicago, Collins eventually found steady work as a substitute teacher.
-She worked as a substitute for nearly 14 years, and what she saw as both an educator and a parent of two small children who were attending high-end private schools, appalled her.
+She worked as a substitute for nearly 14 years, and what she saw as both an educator and a parent of two small children who were attending high-end private schools appalled her.
 So, with $5,000 she'd withdrawn from her retirement, Collins opened the Westside Preparatory School in the second floor of her home in the Chicago neighborhood of Garfield Park.

 "If Abraham Lincoln were enrolled in public schools today, he would probably be in a learning disability program.
 Lincoln didn't learn to read until age 14.
 No one should rule any child out of the educational picture," Collins told Ebony magazine.
-"Parents, particularly Black parents, have to be willing to make sacrifices to make sure their children are educated properly."
-The results from Collins' debut year were hard to ignore, with every child scoring at least five grades higher than they had previously.
+"Parents, particularly black parents, have to be willing to make sacrifices to make sure their children are educated properly."
+The results from Collins' debut year were hard to ignore, with every child scoring significantly higher than they had previously.

-The Collins Method, as it came to be known, centered on phonics, math, reading, English, and the classics.
-Homer, Plato, Chaucer, and Tolstoy, were all part of the reading list.
-"People ask me, 'How do you get the children to memorize The Canterbury Tales in Old English?'"
+The Collins Method, as it came to be known, centered on phonics, math, reading, English and the classics.
+Homer, Plato, Geoffrey Chaucer and Leo Tolstoy were all part of the reading list.
+"People ask me 'How do you get the children to memorize The Canterbury Tales in Old English?'"
 Collins said.
 "I say, 'It never dawned on me that they couldn't learn it.'
 Kids don't fail.

 Teachers fail, school systems fail.
 The people who teach children that they are failures, they are the problem."

 Not surprisingly, Marva Collins and her school became a national story.
-Time and Newsweek came calling, so did 60 Minutes and Good Morning America.
+Time and Newsweek came calling, as did 60 Minutes and Good Morning America.
 In 1982, her life and the founding of the school were turned into a television movie that starred Cicely Tyson and Morgan Freeman.

 As it grew, Collins moved her school out of her home and to a new location on Chicago's South Side.
 In time Marva's children, Patrick and Cynthia, worked for her and the school.
 In addition, other schools bearing her name have opened in Ohio and Florida.
-Collins' students are now doctors, lawyers, and educators.
+Collins' students are now doctors, lawyers and educators.